jgraille/simtool/README.md

 # simtool

-Micro application to forecast country ranking based on technology awareness.
+Micro application that can be used as a template

 Built with Rhandsontable, Echarts4r and R6 classes.